After getting a new diagnosis, it is natural to start thinking about your future, finances, and family.

 Select life insurance companies will provide coverage for people with retinopathy and other diabetic complications.
 If the application does not ask about a specific condition, the company does not care if you have it.

-Funeral insurance carriers look at your overall health.
+Funeral insurance companies look at your overall health.
 So while it may not be the retinopathy itself that disqualifies you for coverage, it could be another pre-existing condition.

 Whole Life Insurance Basics

 Funeral Insurance is simplified whole life coverage that typically comes in policy amounts from $2,000 to $40,000.
 There are no exams to determine coverage, just some “yes or no” health questions.
 You can obtain coverage completely over the phone.

 These plans are intended to cover funeral expenses and are known as burial insurance or final expense insurance.
 However, the death benefit has no restrictions and can be used to cover any necessary costs.

 Never Expires: Once the policy is taken out and in force, it will never expire.
 By paying the monthly premiums, you are guaranteed financial protection for funeral expenses by the insurance company.